 A young woman (Stanley Timberlake) dumps her fiancée (Craig Fleming) and runs off with her sister's (Roy Timberlake) husband (Peter Kingsmill).
 They marry, settle in Baltimore, and Stanley ultimately drives Peter to drink and suicide.
 Stanley returns home to Richmond only to learn that her sister Roy and old flame Craig have fallen in love and plan to marry.
 The jealous and selfish Stanley attempts to win back Craig's affections, but her true character is revealed when, rather than take the rap herself, she attempts to pin a hit and run accident on the young black clerk (Parry Clay) who works in Craig's law office.
 Written by

 Bonnie Barber <email@example.com>

 "Go ahead!
 KISS ME!..
 Forget you're married to my sister!"

 Did You Know?

 's characters have masculine given names -- "Stanley" and "Roy," respectively.
 Interestingly, the film never hints that there is anything unusual about their names, nor does it offer any explanation.
 See more

 In my day, we didn't talk much about happiness.
 If it came we were grateful for it.
 But we were brought up in the belief that there were other things more important.
 Old foogy fantastic notions such as duty and personal responsibility.

-Played on the phonograph when Roy walks in on Stanley See more
+Played on the phonograph when Stanley runs into Craig downstairs See more